Vol. 04 · Issue 14 · APR 2026

 DAW syncMIDI clock sync to a DAW turns the looper into a performance instrument inside a production setupBoss RC-600, Boomerang III, EHX 45000

-For strictly compositional use — not performance — a looper with multiple independent tracks is more valuable than anything else.
+For strictly compositional use (not performance), a looper with multiple independent tracks is more valuable than anything else.
 The ability to mute layer 2 while keeping layers 1 and 3 active lets you audition different harmonic and rhythmic combinations in real time, which is the core of compositional discovery.

 My setup: I run a TC Electronic Ditto X4 into Ableton through a Focusrite Scarlett 4i4, which means the looper feeds into my session view where I can record each layer as a separate Ableton clip.
 This hybrid approach lets me use the looper for real-time composition exploration, then pull the individual loops into the DAW arrangement for further development.